Ayantaker/SpyderC2/README.md

 ## Few notable features

-- Supports windows and linux victims
+- Supports windows and linux and **Android** (x86 architecture apk generation tested on ubuntu) victims
 - Docker support
 - Not detectable by antiviruses
 - Evil stuff/modules you can do/run on your victim :